 Both the FDA and TGA have stated in their documentation that the ingestion of essential oils, as with other applications is generally safe due to the small amounts administered.
 Again, if you are allergic to the plant, it is probably not a good idea to swallow the oil.

-Essential oils as a flavour enhancer
+Essential oils as a flavor enhancer

-One interesting fact I did find is the increased use of essential oils in the food industry as a natural flavour enhancer.
+One interesting fact I did find is the increased use of essential oils in the food industry as a natural flavor enhancer.
 This appears to be on the rise due to the banning of other chemical based enhancers (which are totally banned in Australia and New Zealand).
 Other reasoning was due to the anti-fungal and preservative qualities of the oils – something that does have limited evidential proof.